 The issues a psychologist is equipped to help with can vary based on their training and individual specialisations.

-Given that the therapeutic journey takes several months or even years, depending on the issues troubling you, it is important to address these questions as soon as possible.
+Given that the therapeutic journey takes several months or even years, depending on the issues troubling you, it is important to address these questions.